|Location:||Montgomery County Circuit Court

 You should dress appropriately when coming to court.
 Shorts, tank tops, or clothing with offensive language or logos is inappropriate.
 Your clothes should be neat, clean and comfortable.
 As a juror, you are entrusted with a great deal of responsibility and should dress consistent with the dignity of court proceedings.

 You may bring lunch.
-There is a full service cash only cafeteria in the building with an ATM machine available.
+There is a full service cafeteria in the building.
+There are also restaurants in the immediate area.

 If you are no longer a resident of Montgomery County, you may not serve on a jury in Montgomery County.
-Please indicate your new address on the summons, sign it and mail it to us at the address on the Summons.
+Please indicate your new address when completing the Juror Qualification Form.
+You may also call 240-777-9090.

 Judges and employees of the Circuit Court are committed to making jury service accessible to everyone.
 In accordance with the Americans with Disabilities Act, attempts to accommodate all jurors will be made.
 If you need assistance, please do not hesitate to ask a member of the court staff.

 Maryland law states that an employer may not deprive an employee of his employment solely because of job time lost by the employee as a result of responding to a Jury Summons, or as a result of attending court for service or prospective service as a petit or grand juror.
 However, it does not say your employer has to pay you while you serve.
-Jurors receive an expense stipend of $15.00 per day for expenses incurred which comes in the form of a check.
-The expense stipend check will be received at the end of the juror’s service, either upon conclusion of a trial, if the prospective jurorhas been selected as a panel member, or at the end of the day.
-If a juror is impaneled and that juror’s services are required after 6:00 p.m., the juror will receive an additional $5.00.
+Jurors receive an expense stipend of $15.00 per day for expenses incurred while performing jury service.
 After five days of jury service, the expense stipend is then raised to $50.00 per day.

 Because your absence could delay a trial, it is important that you report each day you are required.
 If an emergency occurs - a sudden illness, accident or death in the family - inform the court staff so that arrangements can be made for the trial to be scheduled around you.